autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/04/README.md

 <br>

 * in this challenge, we exploit the difference between solidity's global variables `tx.origin` and `msg.sender` to to *phish* with `tx.origin` and become `owner`.
-    - `tx.origin` refers to the EOA that initiated the transaction (which can be many calls ago, and never be a contract), while `msg.sender` is the immediate caller (and can be a contract).
+    - `tx.origin` refers to the EOA that initiated the transaction (which can be many calls ago in the stack, and never be a contract), while `msg.sender` is the immediate caller (and can be a contract).
+    - `tx.origin` is **[known for being generally vulnerable](https://blog.sigmaprime.io/solidity-security.html#tx-origin)**, and its use should be restricted to specific cases such as denying external contracts from calling the current contract (for instance, with a `require(tx.origin == msg.sender)`).

 <br>

 * fun fact, this type of vulnerability resembles web2's **cross-site request forgery (csrf)**.
-    - exactly a decade ago, when i was getting started in security research and csrf was still heavily in the wild, **[i wrote a modification of apache's `mod_security` to monitoring for it](https://github.com/go-outside-labs/csrf)**.
+    - exactly a decade ago, when i was getting started in security research and csrf was still heavily in the wild, **[i wrote a modification of apache's `mod_security` to monitor for it](https://github.com/go-outside-labs/csrf)**.
     - it's wild how the world has changed in 10 years...

 <br>